ricdikulous/immutable-unreal-game-lessons/lessons/02-install-the-immutable-sdk-into-unreal-engine/README.md

-# Install the Immutable SDK into Unreal Engine
+# Lesson 2: Install the Immutable SDK into Unreal Engine

 ## Lesson Introduction
 Welcome to this lesson of our course on integrating the [Immutable SDK for Unreal Engine](https://github.com/immutable/unreal-immutable-sdk.git).
 Today, we're diving into the installation of the Immutable SDK, the first step in bringing blockchain functionalities into your game.